You are signed out

 Unfortunately, after the Vietnam War, the country’s economy seriously suffered.
 After years of struggling and striving for normality, and with the country focussing on agricultural restructurings, by the 90s, Vietnam’s coffee industry was booming yet again.
 Its coffee industry continues to thrive and today, Vietnam’s coffee production employs over 2.5 million people.

-If the history of Vietnamese coffee fascinated you, why not explore the general history of coffee?
+If the history of Vietnamese coffee fascinates you, why not explore the general history of coffee?

 Types of Vietnamese coffee

 You won’t find your typical coffee types in Vietnam.
-As mentioned above, the most common type of coffee in Vietnam is drip coffee.
+The most common type of coffee in Vietnam is drip coffee.
 However, there are lots of other imaginative Vietnamese coffee types:

 Coffee with milk (ca phe nau or ca phe sua)